John Kilby Green & the History of the Toy Theatre

 trading.

-series of excellent productions in “The Silver Palace”, the “High Toby” and
+productions in “The Silver Palace”, the “High Toby” and “Hamlet”.
+I think

-“Hamlet”.
-I think without him the toy theatre world would have died much
+without him the toy theatre world would have died much earlier, perhaps with

-earlier, perhaps with the closure of Pollock’s shop at 73 Hoxton Street, by
+the closure of Pollock’s shop at 73 Hoxton Street, by Pollock’s two daughters.

-Pollock’s two daughters.
-To survive in post war Britain, the toy theatre needed
+To survive in post war Britain, the toy theatre needed the heightened standards

 (All images on this page have been published with the kind permission of “Pollock’s Toy Theatres Ltd”)